-The Graduate Diploma in Adult Education and Training programme is designed for graduates from any subject who are interested in fostering learning among adults.
-It aims to develop skills, knowledge and understanding of learning and teaching structures, processes and practises in this area.
+The Graduate Diploma in Adult Learning is designed for graduates from any subject who are interested in fostering learning among adults.
+It aims to develop skills, knowledge and understanding of learning and teaching structures, processes and practices in this area.

 Initial enquiries should be made to the Postgraduate Studies Office, Faculty of Education.